 Department of Anesthesiology

-The recommendations are evolving rapidly; the ICC will do their best to update you on a regular basis.
+The recommendations are evolving rapidly; we will do our best to update you on a regular basis.
+ICC

 Probably best known as the illustrator of classic children’s books such as ‘The Gruffalo’ and ‘The Room on the Broom’, Axel Scheffler has teamed up with some doctors, teachers, a mental health professional and Nosy Crow publishers to produce a book to explain Covid-19 to children.
 The book is beautifully illustrated and is a useful tool for parents to share with chidlren to address some of the many questions and concerns children may be having at present.

 At the back of the book there are some links to other websites that can offer you and your family support at this challenging time.

 The book is free to download: